COVID-19 News and Resources

 The following actions are the best way to help prevent the spread of COVID-19:

-- Per federal, state and health provider guidelines, consider remaining at home to the extent possible at this time.
-Avoid non-essential gatherings and outings, and practice social distancing by keeping at least 6 feet (2 meters) from others.
-This is for your health and safety and that of others, and is especially important for people who are at higher risk of getting very sick.
+- Continue to practice social distancing to the extent possible at this time.
+Avoid non-essential gatherings and outings, and keep at least 6 feet (2 meters) from others for your health and safety and that of others.
+This is especially important for the protection of people who are at higher risk of getting very sick.

 - Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.